kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/backpressure@JansCqGDyXecQkD1K7E7e.md

 # Backpressure

-Back pressure is a flow control mechanism in systems processing asynchronous data streams, where the receiving component signals its capacity to handle incoming data to the sending component.
-This feedback loop prevents overwhelming the receiver with more data than it can process, ensuring system stability and optimal performance.
-In software systems, particularly those dealing with high-volume data or event-driven architectures, back pressure helps manage resource allocation, prevent memory overflows, and maintain responsiveness.
-It's commonly implemented in reactive programming, message queues, and streaming data processing systems.
-By allowing the receiver to control the flow of data, back pressure helps create more resilient, efficient systems that can gracefully handle varying loads and prevent cascading failures in distributed systems.
+Backpressure is a flow control mechanism where receivers signal their capacity to senders, preventing system overload.
+It manages resource allocation, prevents memory overflows, and maintains responsiveness in reactive programming, message queues, and streaming systems.

 Visit the following resources to learn more: